TRIQS/dft_tools/doc/interface.rst

 There are three optional parameters to the Constructor:

-  * `lda_subgrp`: We store all data in sub groups of the hdf5 arxive.
-For the main data that is needed for the DMFT loop, we use the sub group specified by this optional parameter.
+  * `lda_subgrp`: We store all data in subgroups of the hdf5 arxive.
+For the main data that is needed for the DMFT loop, we use the subgroup specified by this optional parameter.
-    If it is not given, the standard value `SumK_LDA` is used as sub group name.
+    The default value `SumK_LDA` is used as the subgroup name.
-  * `symm_subgrp`: In this sub group we store all the data for applying the symmetry operations in the DMFT loop.
-Standard value is `SymmCorr`.
+  * `symm_subgrp`: In this subgroup we store all the data for applying the symmetry operations in the DMFT loop.
+The default value is `SymmCorr`.
   * `repacking`: If true, and the hdf5 file already exists, the system command :program:`h5repack` is invoked.
 This command ensures a minimal file size of the hdf5 file.
-Standard value is `False`.
-If you want to use this, be sure that :program:`h5repack` is in your path variable!
+The default value is `False`.
+If you wish to use this, ensure that :program:`h5repack` is in your path variable!

 After initialising the interface module, we can now convert the input text files into the